newageoflight/fast-discharge/README.md

 Try it here: [http://newageoflight.github.io/fast-discharge](http://newageoflight.github.io/fast-discharge)

 If you find bugs/issues or have features to request, please report them under the issues section of this repo so I can easily track and fix them!

-I do plan on developing eMR integration at a later stage but there are probably going to be legal headaches involved...